-The same standards would apply to things like a missing stairs outside the back door, missing handrails, or exposed lead-based paint.
+The same standards would apply to missing stairs outside the back door, handrails, or exposed lead-based paint.
 A lender needs the home to be a safe, long-term residence before they lend on it.

 Repairing the swimming pool to get it into working order will allow the loan process to continue.